Are there any good store brand or generic diapers?

 by Dollar Stretcher Contributors

 Can anyone help me?
 Disposable diapers are way too expensive.
 I had no idea how many I'd need.
 I tried one of the generic diapers, but had problems.
 And, cloth diapers are out of the question since I work.
 Are any of the generic diapers any good?

 Likes the Store Brand Diapers

 I used to be a Pampers mom, but I wanted to try generic diapers just to see.
 I was surprised!
 Target Up & Up has wonderful diapers and wipes.
 The cost is half of the brand name, and the diapers soak up a ton.
 I never had leak issues.
 I recently tried Walmart's White Cloud diapers and I found those similar to the Target brand.
 The benefit with Walmart is that they ship to your home free over a certain amount.

 Become an Amazon Mom

 Try Amazon.
-My daughter gets diapers for her two through the Amazon Mom program and says they are usually cheaper than using in store coupons, and they are delivered to the door.
+My daughter gets diapers for her two through Amazon Family and says they are usually cheaper than using in store coupons, and they are delivered to the door.
 I think she buys wipes there as well.

 Terri (via Facebook)

 Experiment with Several Generic Baby Diapers

 The director of our local domestic violence shelter once told me that every brand of disposable diaper is different.